Theelamental/Another-Autism-Guide/Our Sponsors.md

+# Sponsor Page
-Thank you for taking a look at our sponsors.
+***Thank you for taking a look at our sponsors.***

+## Tier 3 Sponsors:
+>We currently do not have any Tier 1 sponsors.
+>We also do not have a system for excepting sponsors at the moment.

+## Tier 2 Sponsors:
+>We currently do not have any Tier 1 sponsors.
+>We also do not have a system for excepting sponsors at the moment.

-Teir 1 Sponsors:
+## Tier 1 Sponsors:
-We currently do not have any sponsors.
+>We currently do not have any Tier 1 sponsors.
-We also do not have a system for excepting sponsors at the moment.
+>We also do not have a system for excepting sponsors at the moment.

-Sponsor Feild template
+## Sponsor Field template
-Sponsor Name: Sponsor_name
+### Sponsor Name: Sponsor_name
-Sponsor since: First_sponsor_date
+>Sponsor since: First_sponsor_date
-Current durration: Length_of_current_sponsorship_in_months
+>Current duration: Length_of_current_sponsorship_in_months
+>Total contribution: Contribution_total_USD
-Sponsor Message: A_message_from_the_sponsor
+>Sponsor Message: A_message_from_the_sponsor